HsiangHung/Machine_Learning_Note/ML_fundamentals/Small_Dataset/README.md

 ## What Does "Small Dataset" Mean?

 When the data has `n << p` (number of samples << number of features) --  common in industries like medical data -- the richer feature space implies a much higher risk to **overfit** the data.
 Thus, when n << p, **high variance models should be avoided** entirely [[Cheng-Tao Chu]][Machine Learning Done Wrong], [[Quora: What are some machine learning algorithms that can learn well even with a small data set?]][What are some machine learning algorithms that can learn well even with a small data set?].
-Or by Xavier Amatriain [[Quora: What are some machine learning algorithms that can learn well even with a small data set?]][What are some machine learning algorithms that can learn well even with a small data set?], from a Bayesian point of view, if you don’t have much data, you should mostly trust your prior.
+Or by Xavier Amatriain in the Quora post, from a Bayesian point of view, if you don’t have much data, you should mostly trust your prior.

 So, if you have a small dataset, you need models that have few parameters (low complexity) and/or a strong prior, or doing perform feature selection and regularization [[Ahmed El Deeb]][What to do with “small” data?]. **Bayesian inference** may be well suited for dealing with smaller datasets, especially if you can use domain expertise to construct sensible priors.
 Meanwhile, it is also a good idea to try model averaging and estimate confidence intervals rather than point estimates [[Ahmed El Deeb]][What to do with “small” data?].